hudson-taylor/hudson-taylor/README.md

 ```
 An optional array validator which can contain cats and dogs.

-'''Note:''', Array validators match in precidence left to right.
+Note: Array validators match in precidence left to right.
 ```javascript
     var catSchema = s.Object({
         name : s.String(),